Shaihuludus/stlprintbrowser/README.md

 Simple app for collecting and browsing miniature files for 3D printing

+In config.ini file change database path to suitable for you

 python _run.py_ to run application

 python _import_stl_model.py_ [parameters] [directory] to import data from folder to database (this script treats one folder as one model)